s92mike/wp-careers-wf/README.md

 1. Upload the plugin to your WordPress site
 2. Activate the plugin
 3. The components will automatically render in the footer:
-   - Main listings: `bl-careers-webflow-root`
+   - Main listings: `fm-careers-webflow-root`
-   - Featured listings: `bl-careers-webflow-featured`
+   - Featured listings: `fm-careers-webflow-featured`
-   - Application form: `bl-careers-webflow-apply`
+   - Application form: `fm-careers-webflow-apply`

 ### As a Standalone Component